xdmushui/partner-center-sdk/develop/create-a-cart-with-add-ons.md

 -   Partner Center

-How to add an order with add-ons for a customer in a cart.
+How to purchase add-ons through a cart.
 For more information about what is currently available to sell, see [CSP agreements, price lists, and offers](https://msdn.microsoft.com/partner-center/csp-documents-and-learning-resources).

 ## <span id="Prerequisites"></span><span id="prerequisites"></span><span id="PREREQUISITES"></span>Prerequisites